Back to glossary

 • Lessee: The lessee does not gain ownership of the asset and uses it as per the lease agreement.

-Asset Responsibility
+Asset responsibility

 • Lessor: The lessor is responsible for maintaining and repairing the leased asset unless stated otherwise in the lease agreement.